-The Borough has provided public water to it's residents since 1929.
+WATER: The Borough has provided public water to it's residents since 1929.
 An area north of the Borough was developed into a 'water shed' region since a number of springs surfaced in that area.
 A large reservoir was installed below the 'water shed' area to store water for distribution.
 This storage facility was a poured concrete structure below ground with a capacity of 270,000 gallons.
-The reservoir has a center wall that forms two separate compartments.
-This reservoir is still in use today.
+The reservoir has sinces been replaced with a glass lined storage tank.

 The initial distribution system consisted of a single 8" pipe from the reservoir south on Church Street to Main Street.
 From there it was distributed to residents along the route.
 While early records are not as readily available as they are today, the system continued to expand through the years.